Zicrona caerulea Blue Shieldbug

 medium-sized dark shieldbug with a deep blue-green metallic sheen and a

 dark wing membrane.
-A predatory species, favouring the larvae of leaf
+A predatory species, favouring leaf

 Adult: All year